smbensi/kokoro/README.md

 **Kokoro** is a frontier TTS model for its size of **82 million parameters** (text in/audio out).

 On 25 Dec 2024, Kokoro v0.19 weights were permissively released in full fp32 precision under an Apache 2.0 license.
-As of 31 Dec 2024, 10 unique Voicepacks have been released.
+As of 2 Jan 2025, 10 unique Voicepacks have been released, and a `.onnx` version of v0.19 is available.

 In the weeks leading up to its release, Kokoro v0.19 was the #1🥇 ranked model in [TTS Spaces Arena](https://huggingface.co/hexgrad/Kokoro-82M#evaluation).
 Kokoro had achieved higher Elo in this single-voice Arena setting over other models, using fewer parameters and less data:
 1. **Kokoro v0.19: 82M params, Apache, trained on <100 hours of audio**